OHDSI/Achilles/README.md

                               cdmVersion = "cdm version", vocabDatabaseSchema="vocabulary")
   ```
   "cdm4_inst" cdmDatabaseSchema parmater, "results" resultsDatabaseSchema parameter, and "vocabulary" vocabDatabaseSchema are the names of the schemas holding the CDM data, targeted for result writing, and holding the Vocabulary data respectively.
 See the [DatabaseConnector](https://github.com/OHDSI/DatabaseConnector) package for details on settings the connection details for your database, for example by typing

+  Execution of all Achilles pre-computations may take a long time.
+See notes.md file to find out how some analyses can be excluded to make the execution faster (excluding cost pre-computations)
   ```r
   ?createConnectionDetails
   ```